Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

   ![Cloudinary images](../../Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryImages.png "[Cloudinary images]")

   > [Info] By default, the *actindo_temp* contextual meta data field is assigned to each image uploaded via the *PIM* module to Cloudinary.
 As long as a product to which the image was uploaded is not saved, the value of the *actindo_temp* field equals **1**, which means that this image is temporary.
 Temporary images older than 24 hours are automatically deleted from Cloudinary during the daily cronjob.
-When a product is saved, the value of the *actindo_temp* field of all images assigned to this Cloudinary attribute changes to **0**, which means that these images are uploaded and saved in Cloudinary.
+When a product is saved, the value of the *actindo_temp* field of all images assigned to this Cloudinary attribute changes to **0**, which means that these images will persist in Cloudinary.

   ![Actindo temp](../../Assets/Screenshots/Cloudinary/ActindoTemp.png "[Actindo temp]")